rails/rails/guides/source/4_2_release_notes.md

 with an interactive console for every error page, a `console` view helper and VT100 compatible terminal.

-The interactive console on the error pages let you execude code where the exception originated.
-Its quite handy to introspect the state that let to that error.
+The interactive console on the error pages lets you execute code where the exception originated.
+It's quite handy to introspect the state that led to the error.

-The `console` view helper launches an interactive console with the context of the view right on the page its invoked on.
+The `console` view helper launches an interactive console with the context of the view right on the page it's invoked on.

-Finally, you can lunch a VT100 terminal that runs `rails console`.
+Finally, you can launch a VT100 terminal that runs `rails console`.
 If you need to create or modify existing test data, you can do that straight from the browser.